 WHAT CAN YOU SERVE WITH CHICKEN MARSALA?

 When I was thinking of what to serve with chicken marsala, all I could think about was pasta.
 So I made some thick fettuccine noodles and served the chicken marsala on that.
-But this would certainly be good with rice, or just a nice big plate of vegetables, like broccoli and asparagus.
+Other quick and easy sides for this would be:

 Easy Chicken Marsala Recipe